gustavom2998/learning_rust/rust_book/3_programming_concepts/2_data_types.md

 # Data Types

-Rust is statically typed language - so it must know all variables types at compile time.
+Rust is a statically typed language - so it must know all variables types at compile time.
 The compiler can usually infer the type we want based on the value.
 In cases we want to select one of many types, we must add type annotation.
 For example - we can declare a string of an integer and parse it.
 This could be an integer or a string - and we will need to use type annotation to specify the type.

 ```rust
 fn main(){